-We also manage and monitor the following items.

-- Risk / Return / Capital status

-- Evaluation and management of business and products of each group company

-- Risk management status

-The ERM Committee met 8 times (including 4 times in writing) in fiscal 2021 g.
-Group Standardization Committee
+- We also manage and monitor the following items. - Risk / Return / Capital status - · Evaluation and management of business and products of each group company - Risk management status - The ERM Committee met 8 times (including 4 times in writing) in fiscal 2022 g.
+Group Standardization Committee (About 4 times a year)

 Mitsui Sumitomo Insurance and Aioi Nissay Dowa Insurance have two distinctive fronts.
 In order to make it easier to invest in growth areas while taking advantage of diversity, discussions and coordination are being conducted to promote the sharing and collaboration of middle and back divisions, in addition to dealing with conventional systems areas.

-Group Standardization Committee met 3 times in fiscal 2021.
+Group Standardization Committee met 8 times (including once in writing) in fiscal 2022.

-(2) Matters on Functions of Nomination and Remuneration
+(2)Matters on Functions of Nomination and Remuneration

-■ Matters on Functions of Nomination

-Please see the above II.1 "Supplementary explanation" 1.Nomination Committee (Nomination Process)

-■ Matters on Functions of Remuneration

-Please see the above II.1 "Disclosure of Policy on Determining Remuneration Amounts and Calculation".
+- Matters on Functions of Nomination - Please see the above II.1 "Supplementary explanation" 1.
+Nomination Committee (Nomination Process) - Matters on Functions of Remuneration Please see the above II.1 "Disclosure of Policy on Determining Remuneration Amounts and Calculation".

-(3) Matters on Functions of Auditing and Oversight
+(3)Matters on Functions of Auditing and Oversight